ibm-cloud-docs/storage-scale/data-transfer.md

 ### RClone
 {: #rclone}

 Rclone is a command-line program to manage files on cloud storage.
-It is a feature-rich alternative to cloud vendors' web storage interfaces.
-Over 40 cloud storage products support Rclone, including S3 object stores, business, and consumer file storage services, as well as standard transfer protocols.
+It is a feature-rich alternative to cloud vendors web storage interfaces.
+Over 40 cloud storage products support Rclone, including S3 object stores, business, consumer file storage services, and standard transfer protocols.

 Rclone has powerful cloud equivalents to the Unix commands rsync, cp, mv, mount, ls, ncdu, tree, rm, and cat.
 Rclone's familiar syntax includes shell pipeline support and --dry-run protection.
 It is used at the command line, in scripts, or via its API.